 Decor is made of wood, colorful stained glasses and a sculpted ceiling.

-Check out my travel guides, which facilitates the planning of your itinerary
+Check out my travel guides, that facilitate the planning of your itinerary

 Want to see more of SCOTLAND?